***98

 is the symbol to transmit,

-is the transmit filter,
+is the transmit pulse shaping filter,

-is thesymbol index and
+is the symbol index and

 is the output waveform.